igordall/EPFL_IKEA/README.md

 ### KNN

-We then tackled classification algorithms to predict difficulty, methods that assign predefined categories or labels to new instances based on their features.
-Indeed, the kNN algorithm works by finding a set number of training examples that are closest to a new data point and using their labels to make a prediction.
-It calculates how close each sentence is to others based, for instance, on similar sentence lengths and complexities.
+Following our use of Logistic Regression, we explored another approach using the k-Nearest Neighbors (kNN) classification algorithm to predict sentence difficulties.
+This method categorizes sentences by assigning them to predefined difficulty levels based on their features.
+Specifically, kNN operates by identifying a specified number of training examples that are closest to a new sentence in terms of feature similarity—such as sentence length and complexity.
+It then predicts the difficulty level of the new sentence based on the most common categories among these nearest neighbors.
+This method relies heavily on the assumption that similar sentences share similar difficulty levels, making it particularly effective when clear patterns of similarity exist within the data.

 Using the 80/20 technique again, we obtained the results presented in the initial table.
 The outcome suggests poor prediction performance, with a Precision of 29%.
 However, the identification capabilities are even lower, with a Recall of 19%, resulting in more false positives than false negatives.